-What should I include in my welcome video?
+- What to include in welcome video

 Short and concise is best.
 Don’t overload students with too much information in this type of video.
-A good rule of thumb is 4-5 minutes because welcome videos are not professionally edited to help keep the viewer’s attention.
+A good rule of thumb is 3-5 minutes because welcome videos are not professionally edited to help keep the viewer’s attention.
 If you have more to say, create more videos for your course.

 - Put your friendly camera voice and face on.
 You want to motivate your students as they watch your video.
 Don’t overload them with too much information.
 Don’t discuss specifics or add dates because you might want to reuse this video the next time you teach this same course.